-- EB’s automotive IP/Ethernet basic software solutions are embedded in the AUTOSAR-based EB tresos AutoCore and EB corbos AdaptiveCore product family
+EB’s automotive IP/Ethernet basic software solutions are embedded in the AUTOSAR-based EB tresos AutoCore and EB corbos AdaptiveCore product family.

-- EB’s close cooperation with car makers on specifications and implementations as they introduce innovative new methods such as service-based architectures, time-sensitive networks, or automotive plug and play
+EB’s close cooperation with car makers on specifications and implementations as they introduce innovative new methods such as service-based architectures, time-sensitive networks, or automotive plug and play.

-- Providing a high quality level for implementation, ensured by extensive Ethernet conformance tests
+Providing a high-quality level for implementation, ensured by extensive Ethernet conformance tests.

-Communication paradigms: signal- and service-based
+Maximum flexibility with solutions for both communication paradigms: signal- and service-based

 Current automotive networks follow a signal-based communication paradigm.
 This method of communication typically involves the transmission of short messages with individual, densely packed values (signals).
 They are broadcasted to all network nodes and forwarded to interested applications via efficient filters.